How to Record and Produce a Customer Testimonial Video

 As a result, more and more people are choosing to do it themselves (DIY), and produce their own video, with their own equipment, at costs much lower than those offered by studios or video marketing agencies.

 The falling cost and complexity of video equipment are great reasons to consider the DIY option.
 But, before you pursue that option, there are some things you should consider.
-Gauge your ability to produce video content by downloading our video production self-assessment.
+Gauge your ability to produce video content by downloading our video production self-assessment or learn about our Video Testimonial Package Builder.

 Now that you have an understanding of the fundamentals of filming and producing a customer testimonial, it’s time to learn how to put your videos to use in the real world.